 Playing poker helps players to develop longer concentration spans, but this isn’t the only impact it has on their concentration levels.
 Being a successful poker player means concentrating on your own hand, your opponent’s hand, their cues, the dealer, the bets that are called, the cards already on the table, and the players who have already folded in the game.
 This all means that a longer attention span is also complemented by the ability to concentrate on more than one thing at a time.

 Poker and degenerative diseases

 As you’ve seen, playing poker can help you with everyday decisions right now or in the immediate future, but what most people don’t know is that poker could actually help to delay — and in some cases prevent — degenerative neurological diseases such as Alzheimer’s and Dementia.
 Dr. Jeffrey Cummings produced a study which showed that people who play poker can reduce the chance of developing Alzheimer’s disease by as much as 50%.
 The mental stimulation and function required to play poker are critical when it comes to battling the fast-moving development of these diseases in the elderly.

 These are just some of the ways in which playing poker can benefit your mind and help you in real-life situations.
 Whether poker is all about luck or is more about developing a specialized skill set is a debate that could rage on for generations to come.
 However, we don’t think that those who truly love playing the game will pay much heed to it － they simply want to play for the joy of it and win along the way.

 If you’re looking for the best free online poker site to play real poker online, Borgata Online has got you covered.
-Our platform is the leading site to play online poker with real money in New Jersey.
+Our platform is the leading site to play online poker with real money.
 With a top selection of individual games, hot tournaments, promotions and welcoming specials, you’ll find your poker skills improving rapidly — and before you know it, you’ll be confidently taking the next step up in your poker journey.